markalbrand56/Frequency-Distribution_Statistics/README.md

 # Frequency-Distribution_Statistics
-This is a tool to help with Statistics problems of the topic "Frecuency Distributions"
+This is a tool to help with Statistics problems of the topic "Frecuency Distributions", more specifically "Grouped Frequency Distributions"

 My plan is for it to be able to calculate the range, the intervals and do the tables.